 George Town in Penang was our second stop in Asia.
-This tiny island belonging to Malaysia is situated in the Strait of Malacca.
-Its street art named it hipster capital of Southeast Asia.
-Its people, gastronomy and the beauty of its beaches far exceeded our expectations.
+This tiny island which belongs to Malaysia is situated in the Strait of Malacca.
+Its street art got itself named hipster capital of Southeast Asia.
+Its people, gastronomy, and the beauty of its beaches far exceeded our expectations.

 Penang is art.
-It is a faded and dirty museum where walls have so much to tell.
-Streets without sewerage are the perfect spot for these masterpieces over chipped walls.
+It is a faded and dirty museum where the walls have so much to tell.
+Streets without sewerage are the perfect spot for these masterpieces painted over chipped walls.

-The reason of this street art explosion is due to the city embellishment Project which emerged when the UNESCO declared it Heritage of Humanity in 2008.
-Since then it became a mandatory stop for any traveler visiting Malaysia.
+The reason for this explosion of street art is due to a city embellishment Project which emerged when UNESCO declared it a World Heritage Site in 2008.
+Since then, it became a mandatory stop for any traveler visiting Malaysia.